 Financial Residence Requirement — Every PhD candidate must be registered continuously until receipt of the degree.
 Students must pay two years at the full tuition rate and two years at the reduced tuition rate if the elapsed time from initial registration to the receipt of the degree is four or more years.
 After the payment of the required full and reduced tuition charges, candidates who continue to use Harvard facilities will be charged the facilities fee.
 Students who do not use Harvard facilities will be charged an active file fee.
 Students must pay a fee equal at least to the facilities fee in the term in which the dissertation is received and accepted by the department.

-Every graduate student must submit a progress report every year, signed by a faculty advisor, to the director of graduate studies.
-Graduate students in the first two years should report on their progress through courses, among other topics.
-Graduate students in the third or subsequent years should report on their progress through the dissertation, their completion of any other pending requirements, teaching, and other professional activities within and outside Harvard.
+Reporting Requirement — Every student beyond their third year must submit a progress report every year by May 15, signed by a faculty advisor, to the director of graduate studies.
+Graduate students should report on their progress through the dissertation, their completion of any other pending requirements, teaching, and other professional activities within and outside Harvard.

 Departmental Requirements Prior to General Examination